 Related to: Geoengineered Tsunamis, 'Storm Surges'?
 1999 Rescue Heroes Cartoon Demonstrates A 'Tsunami Bomb' 12-27-12 "According to the New Zealand government's declassified Project Seal report (referenced article linked in post) 'geoengineered' tsunamis are more than feasible, and have in fact been successfully created..The work was carried out by the 24th Army Troops Company, New Zealand Engineers with the co-operation of the Royal New Zealand Air Force, The U.S. Navy and the Royal New Zealand Navy between the 6th June, 1944, and the 8th January 1945.
 Some 3,700 experiments were carried out - The investigations lead to the conclusion that offensive inundation is possible under favourable circumstances.
-Given low lying forshores and a shelving bottom off-shore, wave amplitudes of the order of those for recorded tidal waves, which have been disastrous, can be obtained" [see post]
+Given low lying forshores and a shelving bottom off-shore, wave amplitudes of the order of those for recorded tidal waves, which have been disastrous, can be obtained" [see post: vids; articles; Project Seal original pdf]

 Mystery of Deadly 1946 Tsunami Deepens (12-6-2004)